scales-okn/Research-Materials/2020_improve_data_access_to_make_justice_systems_more_just/README.md

 name `j` is drawn from the list of all judge names.
 If there is only one match between a name as a substring and a larger substring, we match the short name to the long name.
 If there are no or multiple possible substring matches, then we do not make a match return `None` as the name.

+### Run options for `build_judge_ifp_data.py`

+By default `build_judge_ifp_data.py` will follow the methods outlined above, which will replicate the figure and analysis in the perspective.
+There are two options that will change attribution method as described.

+* `python build_judge_ifp_data.py --default_attr` -- will recognize that there are transfers but if
+  `spacy` cannot detect a PERSON entity in the docket passage then it will default to the judge listed in the case metadata (i.e. the last recorded judge presiding over case).
+* `python build_judge_ifp_data.py --no_transfer` -- ignores the fact that there are transfers and
+  defaults to attributing the case the judge listed in the case metadata.

+Figures for both approaches are in the repository with the corresponding option in the filename.
+Both options results in 37.63% of the judges differing from their district cohort, as opposed to ~40% when we attempt to identify the judge in a case with transfers.
+These numbers are derived from following the same analysis and regression as specified in the perspective (`figure1_script.do`).

 ## `ifp_cases.csv` file coding